I Had An Accident At Work What Are My Rights?

 You can claim compensation for the following:

-- Pain and suffering – The law takes into consideration the fact that there is a certain amount of trauma associated with workplace accidents and has made a provision for injured workers to get compensated for the same.
+The law takes into consideration the fact that there is a certain amount of trauma associated with workplace accidents and has made a provision for injured workers to get compensated for the same.

-- Cost of medical treatment – This can include expenses such as consultation fees, costs of any types of diagnostic and laboratory tests, prescription medicine, and non-surgical or surgical procedures.
+This can include expenses such as consultation fees, costs of any types of diagnostic and laboratory tests, prescription medicine, and non-surgical or surgical procedures.
 It also includes the projected cost of long-term treatment such as physiotherapy, psychiatric treatment, and any other type of long-term vocational rehabilitation treatment.

-- Loss of income – If your doctor certifies that your injuries do not allow you to get back to work, you should be able to recover your earnings for the entire time that you stayed away from work.
+If your doctor certifies that your injuries do not allow you to get back to work, you should be able to recover your earnings for the entire time that you stayed away from work.

-- Cost of structural changes – This could include the cost of making any changes inside your home or to your vehicle to accommodate your injuries caused by the accident.
+This could include the cost of making any changes inside your home or to your vehicle to accommodate your injuries caused by the accident.

-- Loss of amenity – The injuries you receive may prevent you from participating in activities that you previously enjoyed.
+The injuries you receive may prevent you from participating in activities that you previously enjoyed.
 This can directly affect your quality of life and lead to frustration and depression.
 There is a provision in the law to cover any loss of amenity that results from an accident at work.

-Make sure you report any injury sustained in the course of the job to your employer immediately.
+NOTE: Make sure you report any injury sustained in the course of the job to your employer immediately.
 If your injury or illness developed over time, report it as soon as you learn or believe it was caused by your job.

 Prompt reporting helps prevent problems and delays in receiving medical care and benefits you may need.
 If your employer does not learn about your injury within 30 days and this prevents your employer from fully investigating the injury and how you were injured, you may lose your right to receive workers’ compensation benefits.

-In conclusion, lets get back to the question; “I had an accident at work what are my rights“?
+In conclusion, let’s get back to the question; “I had an accident at work what are my rights“?

 You must keep important details of the accident, that will be your evidence.